Tazaf/masrad-project-starter/README.md

   HttpEvent,
 } from "@angular/common/http";
 import { Observable } from "rxjs";
-import { AuthService } from "../security/auth.service";
 import { switchMap, first } from "rxjs/operators";
+import { AuthService } from "./auth.service";

 @Injectable({
   providedIn: "root",
 })
 export class ApiTokenInterceptorService implements HttpInterceptor {
-  constructor(private injector: Injector) {}
+  #auth?: AuthService;

+  // Inject the AuthService only when we need to acccess it.
+  // Otherwise there would be a circular dependency:
+  //  AuthInterceptorProvider -> AuthService -> HttpClient -> AuthInterceptorProvider.
+  get auth(): AuthService {
+    if (this.#auth === undefined) {
+      this.#auth = inject(AuthService);
+    }
+    return this.#auth;
+  }

   intercept(
     req: HttpRequest<any>,
     next: HttpHandler
   ): Observable<HttpEvent<any>> {
-    // Retrieve AuthService on method invocation from the Angular injector.
-    // (Otherwise there would be a circular dependency:
-    //  AuthInterceptorProvider -> AuthService -> HttpClient -> AuthInterceptorProvider).
-    const auth = this.injector.get(AuthService);

     // Get the auth token, if any
-    return auth.getToken().pipe(
+    return this.auth.getToken$().pipe(
-      first(),
+      // getToken$ is an Observable that never completes.
+      // But an Angular Interceptor must provide an Observable that completes,
+      // otherwise the request handling hangs indefinitely.
+      // The first() operator creates an Observable that emit the first value
+      // emitted by its source observable (here getToken$()), then completes. first(),
       switchMap((token) => {
-        // If the token exists and the header does not... if (token && !req.headers.has("Authorization")) {
+        // If the token exists and the header does not... if (token !== undefined && !req.headers.has("Authorization")) {
-          // Clone the actual request and add it the header req = req.clone({
+          // Clone the actual request and add the required header req = req.clone({
             headers: req.headers.set("Authorization", `Bearer ${token}`),
           });